 3D MODELLING WITH TINKERCAD

-Learn the basics of 3D modelling and printing using the free, web-based software TinkerCAD.
-Make simple models for printing trinkets, designs, toys, and more!
-Students are guided through the steps of fabricating, troubleshooting, and printing two projects on Tinkerine PVA filament printers.
+Learn the basics of 3D modelling and printing.
+Make simple models for printing your own designs, toys, or characters.
+Students are led through the steps of fabricating, troubleshooting, and printing.

-Learn about the world of clay-based animation and bringing characters and stories to life.
-Students are assigned their own camera and animation space to be as creative as they want.
-Take home animated artworks to share with friends and family.
-Instructor: Stéphane Bernard.
+Learn about the world of animation while bringing characters and stories to life.
+Enjoy an artists-led process of hand-making projects and being as creative as you want.
+Take home animated films to share with friends and family.
+Instructor: Jae Lew.

 ARTS + TECH PLAYLIST